Someday My Prince Will Come: Context

 This song first appears 57:40 into the movie, when Princess Snow White sings a bedtime song about how the prince she met at the castle will someday return for her.
 Later in the film, Snow White sings a reprise while making a pie and a more formal version with a chorus is heard when the prince and Snow White leave for his castle at the film's end.

 Release

 Aftermath

 After the film's release, the song became popular outside the context of the narrative as a jazz standard.
-The first performance was within the Theresienstadt ghetto in 1943, played by a band known as the Ghetto Swingers.
+One of the first performances was within the Theresienstadt ghetto in 1943, played by a band known as the Ghetto Swingers.
 After World War II, it was performed by Lois Butler as the theme song in Mickey, a teen-girl film released in 1948.
 It was performed by jazz musicians such as Dave Brubeck, who included it on his 1957 album Dave Digs Disney.
 Another popular recording came from Miles Davis in 1961, who named his album after the song.